NZ Dollar Drops Against Majors

-If the kiwi extends its downtrend, it is likely to find support around 1.58 against the euro, 71.00 against the yen, 0.70 against the greenback and 1.07 against the aussie.
+If the kiwi extends its downtrend, it is likely to find support around 1.59 against the euro, 1.07 against the aussie, 0.70 against the greenback and 72.00 against the yen.

 Copyright RTT News/dpa-AFX